 What Are DMR Simplex Frequencies?

-In standard DMR operation, your handheld or mobile radio usually talks to a repeater, which then relays your signal to other stations or into a linked network such as BrandMeister.
-DMR simplex skips that infrastructure.
-Instead, two or more radios transmit and receive on the same frequency and timeslot – much like traditional analog simplex channels such as 146.520 MHz FM.
+In standard DMR operation, a handheld or mobile radio typically communicates through a repeater, which relays signals to other stations or into a linked network such as BrandMeister.
+DMR simplex operation bypasses this infrastructure entirely.
+Radios transmit and receive directly on the same frequency and time slot, similar in concept to traditional analog simplex channels like 146.520 MHz FM.

-These defaults make it easy for two operators to program their radios the same way and make a QSO instantly.
+These defaults allow two operators to program their radios consistently and establish simplex QSOs quickly.

 DMR Simplex Frequencies by IARU Region